Last Updated on

 Now although these sneaker bots are undoubtedly the most effective way to buy limited release sneakers, that doesn’t mean the manufacturers and retailers are happy for you to use them.
 Indeed they spend a huge amount of time, money and effort in combating the use of automated purchases.
 For the most part this involved a technical battle, coding the stores to detect and block access from suspected automated shopping tools.

-This can be extremely difficult and it’s not unknown for genuine ‘single purchase’ customers to get locked out if they’re too quick going through the purchasing process!
+This can be extremely difficult and it’s not unknown for genuine ‘single purchase’ customers to get locked out if they’re too quick or slow going through the purchasing process!
 The battle is ongoing which in some ways is reflected in the price of some of the better bots which are continually upgraded and improved to combat these efforts.